chequeado/chequeabot/claims_prediction/README.md

 <h4>1.
 Manually label fact-checkable sentences</h4>

 First of all you will need to tag a large amount of text with "\<chequeable\>\</chequeable\>" tags.
 To do this, find texts that are likely to have fact-checkable claims.
-For our example, we downloaded some presidential speechs from <a href="https://www.casarosada.gob.ar/informacion/discursos">here</a> and tagged the fact-checkable sentences.
+For our example, we downloaded some presidential speeches from <a href="https://www.casarosada.gob.ar/informacion/discursos">here</a> and tagged the fact-checkable sentences.
 Here's an example:

         Algunos datos importantes vinculados a este informe de Agricultura y Ganadería y la ayuda que la FAO reconoce que hemos dado los productores, además de los 54 mil millones, <chequeable>hoy la Argentina está produciendo en su sector agroalimentario alimentos para 400 millones de personas</chequeable>.